kubecost/docs/storage.md

       * If you are on a regional cluster,  we recommend that you provision a second PV using a topology-aware storage class ([more info](https://kubernetes.io/blog/2018/10/11/topology-aware-volume-provisioning-in-kubernetes/#getting-started)).
 You can set this disk’s storage class by setting persistentVolume.dbStorageClass=your-topology-aware-storage-class-name

+Troubleshooting Regional Cluster bindings:
+ * If you're using just one PV and still seeing issues with kubecost being rescheduled on zones outside of your disk, consider using a [topology aware storage class](https://kubernetes.io/blog/2018/10/11/topology-aware-volume-provisioning-in-kubernetes/#getting-started).
+You can set this disk’s storage class by setting persistentVolume.storageClass=your-topology-aware-storage-class-name